Unable to Locate Complete Label Info

-Iams Premium Protection dry dog food gets the Advisor’s mid-tier rating of 3 stars.
+Iams Premium Protection Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 The Iams Premium Protection product line includes four dry dog foods.

-Iams Premium Protection Adult dog food was selected to represent the others in the line for this review.
+Iams Premium Protection Adult was selected to represent the other products in the line for this review.

 Iams Premium Protection Adult